Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 This is my project, I do what I want in the first place.
 Converting codes from one programing langage to another in 2026 is also a non problem.

 That said, Matlab is my everyday go tool for scientific computing at work.
 It creates efficient and short codes, very readable.
-It is super fast when used correctly (consider everything as a matrix / vectors and you're good to go). **It has zero dependencies and near zero redundancy between libraries**.
+It is super fast when used correctly (consider everything as a matrix / vectors and you're good to go). **It has zero dependencies and near zero redundancy between default libraries**.
 It has a ton of fancy functions yet included in the base version. **It has a free and open source version called [GNU Octave](https://octave.org/)** that you can use to run the toolchain, it is fully compatible.
 Both Matlab and GNU Octave can be installed on any OS.

 ## Forewords: Neo Geo RAM palette and tilesets